CiaranWelsh/Miscellaneous/README.md

 # Miscellaneous
-Collection of subprojects that are not big enough to warrant their own repository
+Collection of old subprojects that are not big enough to warrant their own repository

 # LASSO Regression